DerekRies/angular-notifications/README.md

 order to use HTML5 notifications so for this reason you should call enableHtml5Mode in a click event listener or something.

-### Coming Soon

- * Animations - Using ng-animate, will require a minimum of angular 1.1.4 for these
- * Better Looking, More Easily Styleable Notifications

  ### Thanks to